trangel/machine_learning/README.md

 # Data-Science

+## User network graph
+A user network graph in python.
+I keep track of purchases and tag anoumalous events.
+See [<a href="https://github.com/trangel/Data-Science/tracking-purchases"> graph </a>].

+## Basic machine-learning examples

 Python examples of data science algorithms applied to real databases.

-This contains some examples of the usage of deep learning tools to analyze databases.
+This contains some examples of the usage of machine learning tools to analyze databases.
+I follow the topics in the machine learning introduction by Andrew Ng.
 I hope this can be useful for the general public.

 Examples are open with jupyter-notebook: